• Skip to content

 In any case, a German Study found out that the number of bacteria on tap water was significantly less than the amounts in filtered water after several weeks of use.
 By the end of the study, researchers concluded that the filter media had a biofilm growing on it.
 In some cases, the bacteria colony was up to 10,000 times more than those in the tap water.

-But can these bacteria make me sick?
+But can bacteria in tap water make me sick?

 It pays to test your water for coliform before you start using a filter anyway.